p21sistemas/docker-aap/README.md

 # About this Repo

-This is the Git repository of the Docker image for Amazon Linux, Apache with PHP.
+This is the Git repository of the Docker image for Amazon Linux 2, Apache with PHP.
 See a Hub page to get or read me about using a Docker image and information about contributions and issues.

 ## Running
 To run the container: